-The Swedish firm will invest 600 million dollars to begin its foray into the main markets of South America
+The Swedish firm will invest 600 million dollars to begin its foray IGNORE INTO the main markets of South America

 Leer en español: Conozca cómo llegará Ikea a Latinoamérica

 Falabella has presence in a good part of Latin America, so the alliance with Ikea will give Europeans the tools to make their way in the region.
 The Swedish company is a furniture giant around the world, mainly in North America, Europe, and Asia.
 Its strength is the relatively low prices, achieved from an efficient supply chain and packaging, which delivers the unarmed products to the customer, which implies savings in transport, space, and assembly costs.
 As if that were not enough, the design has distinguished Ikea for its quality.